DevPieter/Sees/Wiki/EVENTS.md

 }
 ```

-### Creating a event using records
+### Creating an event using records

-You can also create a event using records.
+You can also create an event using records.
 Just create a record and implement the `Event` interface.

 1. Create a new record.
 2. Implement the `Event` interface.